Jemisode/poke-pong/README.md

 * created the Poké Pong directory
 * Installed all the dependencies
-* Added Boostrap into the index.html
+* Added Bootstrap into the index.html
 * Deleted unwanted files
 * Organised folder and file structure to make it easier to navigate as it developed, i.e. component and data folders.